4masina/4masina/README.md

 - 👀 I’m interested in anything to do with coding.
 - 🌱 I’m currently learning front-end development.
 - 💞️ I’m looking to collaborate on projects with Victory Code Bootcamp.
-- 📫 How to reach me throughe-mail montmom143@gmail.com
+- 📫 How to reach me through e-mail montmom143@gmail.com
 - 😄 Pronouns: her/she
 - ⚡ Fun fact: My fourth great grandmother was the last reigning queen in Western Samoa and I'm named after her Queen Salamasina.